 THE 230.
-Theatre History.
-3.
+Theatre History I. (3 semester hours)

 This course will address the history of theatre from its origins to the present time with an emphasis on primary motivators and innovators in the field.
-Key political, cultural and socio-economic factors and their influence on individuals and institutions will be studied as well as major periods and their representative dramatists.
+Key political, cultural and socioeconomic factors and their influence on individuals and institutions will be studied as well as major periods and their representative dramatists.
 This will be a writing-intensive course, appropriate and enjoyable for majors and non-majors alike.